12-Month Wedding Timeline

 Check out car and limousine services for you and your bridal party and shuttle buses for guests.

-If your wedding is held in a major city, your guests need convenient parking options near the wedding venue.
+If your wedding is in a major city, guests need convenient parking options near the venue.
 Find out about nearby garages and street parking options ahead of time and provide this information to your guests.

 Start Looking At Wedding Invitations

-At the five-month mark leading to your wedding, start looking at wedding invitations so that you can have them ready and sent out two months in advance of your big day.
+At the five-month mark leading to your wedding, start looking at wedding invitations so that you can have them ready and sent out two months before your big day.

 Pick a paper type and design that reflects you and your partner’s personalities and the style of your wedding ceremony and reception that you are planning to have.